theopn/2024-class-reviews/README.md

 ## CS251: Data Structures & Algorithms

-DSA review, with focuses on graph theory.
+DSA review, with a focuse on the graph theory.

+Contents from Purdue CS251 course (Fall 2022, taught by Prof. Bejarano) and Introduction to Algorithms Third Edition (CLRS).

+All example codes are written in Python and displayed using the `pythonhilight` package, I try to stick to the CLRS pseudocode as close as possible.
+Full code can be found in the `/cs251/chapters/code/` directory.

 ## MA351: Linear Algebra